donniewerner/sqlmapui/README.md

 			original authors, and the translated version this is built from.

-additions / to do:
+features:
-done! --sql-shell
+--sql-shell
-done! --forms
+--forms
-done! --no-cast
+--no-cast
-done! -g -q GOOGLEDORK
+-g -q GOOGLEDORK

-done!
 New tab
-done! --os-cmd=OSCMD      Execute an operating system command done! --os-shell          Prompt for an interactive operating system shell done! --os-pwn            Prompt for an OOB shell, Meterpreter or VNC done! --priv-esc          Database process user privilege escalation done! --msf-path=MSFPATH  Local path where Metasploit Framework is installed done! --tmp-path=TMPPATH  Remote absolute path of temporary files directory done! append the lasturi log and add new line done! fixed -v not working
+--os-cmd=OSCMD      Execute an operating system command --os-shell          Prompt for an interactive operating system shell --os-pwn            Prompt for an OOB shell, Meterpreter or VNC --priv-esc          Database process user privilege escalation --msf-path=MSFPATH  Local path where Metasploit Framework is installed --tmp-path=TMPPATH  Remote absolute path of temporary files directory

+fixed append the lasturi log and add new line fixed -v not working

+todo:
 --update
 --identify-waf
 --mobile
 --skip-urlencode
-how works? -s SESSIONFILE      Load session from a stored (.sqlite) file --file-write=WFILE  Write a local file on the back-end DBMS file system --file-dest=DFILE   Back-end DBMS absolute filepath to write to
+-s SESSIONFILE      Load session from a stored (.sqlite) file --file-write=WFILE  Write a local file on the back-end DBMS file system --file-dest=DFILE   Back-end DBMS absolute filepath to write to